ConveyorLabs/smart-contracts/QSP_Checklist.md

 - LimitOrderRouter.sol#L129

 # QSP-10 Granting Insufficient Gas Credit to the Executor ✅

 ### Description
-The calculateExecutionGasConsumed() function returns the gas difference of the initialTxGas and the current gas retrieved by the gas() call.
+The `calculateExecutionGasConsumed()` function returns the gas difference of the initialTxGas and the current gas retrieved by the gas() call.
 The returned value is the gas without multiplying it with the gas price.
-The calculateExecutionGasCompensation() function uses the returned gas value directly to calculate the gasDecrementValue.
+The `calculateExecutionGasCompensation()` function uses the returned gas value directly to calculate the gasDecrementValue.
 The gasDecrementValue does not take the gas price into account either.
 Consequently, the executor will not get enough gas compensation with the current implementation.

 ### Resolution
-The `calculateExecutionGasConsumed()` function was patched to multiply the gas price with the execution gas to decrement the correct amount of gas from the gasCredit balance and pay the off-chain executor.
+We have removed gas credit balances, as well as compensation based on gas price from the oracle.
+Now, when a user places an order, they will deposit an `executionCredit`, which is now accounted for in the order struct.
+Upon execution, the off-chain executor will be paid the `executionCredit`.
+This change was made due to the inconsistency of having a viable gas oracle on every chain.

 # QSP-11 Integer Overflow / Underflow ✅
 ### Description